cihga39871/Atria/README.md

 Atria is designed to trim adapters and low-quality bases of next-generation sequencing data.
 It infers the insert DNA precisely by integrating both adapter information and reverse-complementary properties of pair-end reads within a delicate decision tree.

+If you use Atria, please cite the paper:
+> Jiacheng Chuan, Aiguo Zhou, Lawrence Richard Hale, Miao He, Xiang Li, Atria: an ultra-fast and accurate trimmer for adapter and quality trimming, Gigabyte, 1, 2021  https://doi.org/10.46471/gigabyte.31

 ## Features

 - Highly accurate Illumina adapter trimming